howesteve/elegua/README.md

 ### Nav menu highlighting

-Sometimes you want to highlight a nav menu item when user is on that page, so that he can see at a glance where they are.
+Often you want to highlight a nav menu item when user is on that page, so that he can see at a glance where they are.
 For instance, if you are in `"/about"` and your nav menu has the following links:

 `BLOG | ORDERS | ABOUT`